• Skip to primary navigation

 Clearly, health and safety in the construction industry is improving.
 The health and safety legislation and training is making a difference.
 This is evident with (30) the lowest number of fatalities on record in 2016.
 However, there is still a long way to go.
 30 deaths in the industry is 30 too many.
 Furthermore, although the construction industry makes up just 7% of the UK workforce, around 25% of workplace deaths in the past 5 years have occurred in the construction industry.
 The industry needs to work to reduce these figures and training is one method of making a drastic change.

-Filed Under: News
+Filed Under: News Tagged With: health and safety

 FACT - Fencing and Construction Training

-Copyright © 2022 · Site created by Business Equip · Log in
+Copyright © 2026 · Site created by Business Equip · Log in

 • Home